Whether your precious Mac is a MacBook Pro. Or a MacBook Air. Or an iMac.

 You can plug in using the adaptor.
 But;

-USB 2.0 is from the days when SSD’s weren’t around for your Mac.
+USB 2.0 is from the days when SSDs with such speed weren’t around for your Mac.

-Your SanDisk Extreme Portable SSD.
-And the SanDisk Extreme Pro SSD will draw more power than your Mac can give it through its USB ports.
-And your drive won’t work reliably.
+Your SanDisk Extreme Portable drives will draw more power than your Mac can give them through its USB ports.
+And your drives won’t work reliably.